The Bison Electric Outboard

 Sooner or later I envisage that 150 and 200lb trolling motors and quite possibly even more powerful motors will be available although I suspect they will be running off 36 or 48 volt battery systems.
 If a larger motor had been available I would have bought it instead.
 Perhaps my next one.

 The solar panel set up I have is probably not what those who know about these things would recommend for the task that has to be done.
 Advice as to what should have been done will be gratefully received.

 Solar panels are fine in the summer months and even if cloudy batteries can still be recharged,, perhaps a couple of days.
 But in winter it could take a fortnight maybe longer.
-Solar sounds a great idea until the reality of available sunlight in winter is understood.
+Solar sounds a great idea until the reality of available sunlight in winter is fully understood. just about useless.

 I can confirm that winter travelling is crap when relying solely on the sun for battery charging.
 Batteries accept less charge, it takes ages to charge, the maximum ampere input is very low and the maximum input does not last long.
 On the plus side, unlike with 2/4 stroke outboards there has never been any issue starting on really cold days.

 * Had I known then what I know now about solar I would have bought 2 by 350\250 watt panels or similar rather than 2 and then 2 more 100 watt panels.